 of possible combinations using the 26 letters in the alphabet there are in fact:-

-clip_image002 where clip_image004n = number of letters in the alphabet
+where n = number of letters in the alphabet

 k =length of the acronym